COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 How to report an Adverse Event Following Immunization (AEFI)?

-Public Health Ontario has a published an Adverse Events Follow Immunization Reporting for Health Care Providers in Ontario infographic that provides a summary of the steps for reporting an AEFI and includes a description of the symptoms that qualify for reporting an AEFI.
+Public Health Ontario has a published an Adverse Events Follow Immunization Reporting for Health Care Providers in Ontario infographic that provides a summary of the steps for reporting an AEFI and includes a description of the AEFIs that may require reporting.

 If your patient/client experiences an AEFI:

-(1) Assess if the event is reportable to a public health unit according to Types of Adverse Events Following Immunizations (AEFI) to Report (Middlesex-London Health Unit).
+1. Assess if the event is reportable to a public health unit according to Adverse Events Follow Immunization Reporting for Health Care Providers in Ontario P 2.

-(2) Determine if the event AND the temporal criteria meet the reporting criteria.
-Resources to help with this include:
+2. Determine if the event AND the temporal criteria meet the reporting criteria.

 • For each symptom, include the symptom onset date AND duration in Sections 3 and 4 of the form.